 RA can also be seen on the sides of the scalp, forward of the ears in the lateral temporal region, leaving the frontal sides of the scalp very thin.
 Oftentimes it continues above the side burns but not affecting the sideburns specifically and other times the sideburns are also partially affected.
 Retrograde alopecia can also manifest as an “arch” that not only includes the areas above the ears but also behind.
 It is highly recommended that the finer hairs found in an area of the scalp affected by retrograde alopecia to be excluded from any hair restoration procedure as they are sometimes mistakenly harvested for their finer caliber diameter.
 The common purpose is to use them for the frontal hairline, which ultimately leads to failure since they are being miniaturized, and either do not survive the transplantation process or fail to continue to grow after hair transplantation due the issue of continued miniaturization and eventual follicular death.

 Treatment of retrograde alopecia is rarely with the use of surgical intervention and it is highly recommended to avoid surgical reconstruction of regions affected by retrograde alopecia.
-Medical treatments such as finasteride and/or minoxidil are the preferred treatments as well as PRP therapies and potentially LLLT (low level laser therapy).
+Medical treatments such as Propecia and/or Rogaine are the preferred treatments as well as auto blood and plasma therapies and potentially LLLT (low level laser therapy).